pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/deploy-stack.md

 ---
-title: Deploy the Stack | Kubernetes
+title_tag: Deploy the Stack | Kubernetes
-h1: Deploy the Stack
-linktitle: Deploy stack
 meta_desc: This page provides an overview of how to deploy a Kubernetes project as a Pulumi Stack.
+title: Deploy stack
+h1: "Pulumi & Kubernetes: Deploy stack"
 weight: 5
 menu:
   clouds: